mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Structs

-GRONK
 A struct is a collection of fields defined with the `struct` keyword.
 Field values can have any type, including other structs nested to any depth.
 A struct cannot inherit from another struct, but can utilize composition of structs.

-Fields are either "public" (accessible in all packages) or "protected" (accessible in a files within the current package), never "private" (only accessible in methods of the struct).
+Fields are either "public" (accessible in all packages) or "protected" (accessible in all files within the current package).
+They are never "private" (only accessible in methods of the struct).
-But note that the terms "public", "protected", and "private" are not used when describing Go.
+However, the terms "public", "protected", and "private" are not used when describing Go.
+Instead Go refers to names being "exported" based on their names starting with an uppercase letter.

 It is often desirable to define a type alias for a struct to make it easy to refer to in variable and parameter declarations.
 Otherwise the struct is anonymous and can only be referred to where it is defined.

-The dot operator is used to get and set fields within a struct.
+The dot operator is used to get and set fields within a `struct`.

-Here is an example of using an anonymous struct that is not assigned to a type name:
+Here is an example of using an anonymous `struct` that is not assigned to a type name:

 ```go